 Request Lower Interest Rates: This is especially possible in credit card debt if one has paid back diligently.

-Look into Hardship Programs: Many creditors have programs that allow for temporary reduction of payments or even freezes on interest rates.
+Look into Hardship Programs: Many creditors have programs that allow for temporary reductions in payments or even interest rate freezes.

-- Consider Debt Consolidation: If this person has multiple debts, then one would consider consolidating the same into a single loan with a reduced rate of interest that would make payments simpler and bring down interest paid in total.
+- Consider Debt Consolidation: If this person has multiple debts, consider consolidating them into a single loan with a reduced rate of interest.
+This would make payments simpler and reduce the total interest paid.

 5. Pay High-Interest Debt First